rafael-abuawad/brownie-angular-mix/README.md

     $ brownie console
     Brownie v1.9.0 - Python development framework for Ethereum

-    ReactMixProject is the active project.
+    AngularMixProject is the active project.
     Launching 'ganache-cli'...
     Brownie environment is ready.
     ```